 Consideration of incomplete applications will be delayed until all the needed information is received.

-Approved funding requests must include the Department of Comparative Literature as a sponsor in all publicity and acknowledgements of support.
+Approved funding requests must include the Department of Comparative Literature as a sponsor in all publicity, acknowledgements of support, and on any recordings of the event.
 Please tag our department as a sponsor on Happening @ Michigan so your event will appear on our website calendar.
 Our event coordinator will also share tagged posts on social media, as appropriate.
-You must notify Lisa Tune at firstname.lastname@example.org if any changes are made to your event.
+You must notify Giota Tachtara at email@example.com if any changes are made to your event.

 The Department of Comparative Literature